-We explore outdated pregnancy nutrition myths that are totally BS and share some evidence based nutrition tips to keep you and your baby safe.
+We explore outdated pregnancy myths that are totally BS and share some evidence-based nutrition tips to keep you and your baby safe.

 Aside from the peeing, the lack of sleeping, the heartburn and of course the gas, I gotta admit that the worst thing about being pregnant is that everyone and their mother has a huge list of recommendations and advice they can’t stand not to give.
-I get it, everyone’s an expert, but the reality is that it can actually make pregnancy and future parenting so much more stressful and difficult for a momma to be!
-I wanted to dive into some of the most common outdated pregnancy nutrition recommendations and discuss why they’re totally BS.
+I get it, everyone’s an expert, but the reality is that pregnancy myths can actually make pregnancy and future parenting so much more stressful and difficult for a momma to be!
+I wanted to dive into some of the most common outdated pregnancy myths and discuss why they’re totally BS.

 Myth #1: You shouldn’t eat fish because of its mercury content!